pinobatch/hello-world/Xubuntu_setup.md

   set Use Tracking Protection to Always.
 This blocks scripts and 1-pixel images from domains that track users across sites, based on the list used by the Disconnect extension.

+With the migration of Firefox to Snap packaging as of Ubuntu 22.04, Firefox is having trouble seeing user-installed fonts.
+Thus Jester may show up in the user interface but not in web pages.

 Install these extensions: [Stylus] and [HTTPS Everywhere]